Are any of the spells in your books real?

 Are any of the characters based on anyone that you know?

 No. Some of them share a few characteristics with people I know or have met, but none of them are based on a real person.
-I’m often asked if Seth is based on a real person – sadly, no, is the answer.
-But then I’d have to say that, or I’d probably get dumped.

 What advice would you give an aspiring author?

-Read lots and write lots.
+The first thing I would say is read lots and write lots.
 Nearly all the writers I know are voracious readers.
 I read somewhere that you have to write a million words before you become any good.
 I don’t know if that’s true, but I probably wrote a million words before I got published.

-Can you send me a review copy?
+I am a blogger/reviewer – can you send me a review copy?

 I have a question not answered on this page!